express-in-code-game/excode-design/as-vscode-extention.md

     - reasearch what is the way to do it
     - how will tab (js render page) communicate with the app?
     - how to do it so that whole gui (like in electron) is js-based ?

+## external editor first for jvm one-app

+- first, use external editor (e.g. vsocde)
+- once the game works as with extenral editor, it would be possible to add embedded editor
+- this would allow for design to stay decoupled and file-driven